Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

     isActive: true      // property "isActive" with value true };

-// Access object properties with dot notation: person.name;            // = "Alice"
+// Access object properties with a dot: person.name;            // = "Alice"
 person.age;             // = 30

+// You can also use brackets:
-// Access object properties with bracket notation: person["name"];         // = "Alice" (same as person.name)
+person["name"];         // = "Alice" (same as person.name)
 person["age"];          // = 30 (same as person.age)